User Profile Formatter

 Phase 1: Code Generation

-When RecursiveSkilledAgent discovers a code skill (cskill.md), it automatically generates the executable code from your specifications and writes it to the src/ folder.
+When RecursiveSkilledAgent discovers a code skill (cskill.md), it automatically generates the executable code from your specifications using the mirror code generator and writes it directly under the skill directory.

 For detailed information about how RecursiveSkilledAgent handles code skill discovery and generation, see the Agent Runtime documentation.